What we can learn from the Perkins Twins

 Despite living in Silicon Valley, Tarney discouraged them from being engrossed in social media.
 Computer access at home was limited.
-“Don’t put yourself in any position that would cause you to sin, keep busy don’t be idle, says Christian.
+“Don’t put yourself in any position that would cause you to sin; keep busy, don’t be idle, says Christian.

-“We lived a conservative lifestyle, we didn’t go to dances, didn’t watch bad movies, didn’t play bad videos games, no social media until we graduated from High School and most importantly, we were obedient to our parents,” said Jesse.
+“We lived a conservative lifestyle, we didn’t go to dances, didn’t watch bad movies, didn’t play bad video games, no social media until we graduated from High School, and most importantly, we were obedient to our parents,” said Jesse.

-“Most importantly, we were obedient to our parents”
+“Most importantly, we were obedient to our parents.”